-Given the logic equation $Y = A B + /C$, implement this equation using a two input AND gate, a two input OR gate and two inverters under the Quartus environment.
-Start by creating truth and voltage tables for this circuit.
+Given the logic equation $Y = A /B + /C$, implement this equation using a two input AND gate, a two input OR gate and two inverters under the Quartus environment.
 Assume A, B, C, and Y are active high signals so your voltage table will look identical to your truth table but instead of 0's there will be L's and instead of 1's there will be H's.

-Upon completion of the schematic entry portion of the example, simulate the circuit and verify that your simulation matches your voltage table.
-Finally, turn in copies of the circuit & simulation results.
+- 1) Create a truth and voltage tables for this circuit. - 2) Simulate the circuit and verify that your simulation matches your voltage table. - 3) Submit copies of the circuit & simulation results.